usgs/wdfn-blog/content/boxplot_defs.md

 sample_df$values[1] <- -350
 ```

-Next, we’ll create a function that calculates the necessary values for
+Next, we'll create a function that calculates the necessary values for the boxplots:
-the boxplots:

 ``` r
 ggplot2_boxplot <- function(x){